Marketing - Bachelor of Applied Science in Business Management

 MKTG 403, Brand Management, 3 credits

-BUS 497, Strategy, Leadership and Ethics in Business, 3.5 credits
+BUS 497, Strategy, Leadership and Ethics in Business, 1.75 credits

-UD Elective, 3 credits
+Elective course, 3 credits

-Total Minimum Semester: 14
+Total Minimum Semester credits:15.5

 Total Business Management-Marketing - Bachelor of Applied Science Minimum Credit Hours 120